w-yi/DiagNet/README.md

 ## Training

 Our implementation supports multiple models and datasets.
-Use the following command for training (looking into `config.py` for option details):
+Use the following command for training (refer to `config.py` for details on `--options`):

 ```bash
 python train.py [MODEL] [EXP_TYPE] [--options]